The Certificate of Integrative

 The Certificate of Integrative Sport and Exercise Nutrition is approved by the Board for Certification of Nutrition Specialists℠ (BCNS℠) to provide Continuing Education (CE) credits for Certified Nutrition Specialists® (CNS®) for a maximum of 30 CE Credits

-The Centre for Integrative Sports Nutrition is proud to deliver this innovative certificate course, led by Ian Craig, leading expert in the emerging practice of integrative sports nutrition.
+The Centre for Integrative Sports Nutrition is proud to deliver this innovative certificate course, led by Ian Craig, leading expert in the emerging practice of integrative sport and exercise nutrition.
 This course supports professionals like you, our peers, with a programme that:

-Integrative thinking respects the interconnectivity of the human body systems; within our teaching we focus on the support of whole body health by nurturing physiological health in a personalised way, which then lays a strong foundation for performance strategies to be added.
-Integrative thinking also embraces the contributions of varying types of nutrition and exercise professionals, which is why we encourage, and also attract, a diverse group of practitioners on our courses.
+Integrative thinking respects the interconnectivity of the human body systems; within our teaching we focus on the nurturing of physiological health in a personalised way, which then lays a strong foundation for performance strategies to be added.
+Working integratively also embraces the contributions of varying types of nutrition and exercise professionals, which is why we encourage, and also attract, a diverse group of practitioners on our courses.

 The Certificate of Integrative Sport and Exercise Nutrition is delivered fully online, meaning that you can join from anywhere in the world.
-It consists of two long units (Integrative Body Systems in Sports Nutrition and Applied Performance Nutrition), plus two short specialty units, which can be undertaken sequentially, or you can choose to study one unit at a time to fit within the time challenges of your life.
+It consists of two long units (Integrative Body Systems in Sports Nutrition and Applied Performance Nutrition), plus two short specialty units, which can be undertaken in a flexible way to fit within the time challenges of your life.

 The Certificate of Integrative Sport and Exercise Nutrition consists of two 8-week base modules (Integrative Body Systems in Sport and Applied Performance Nutrition) and two 4-week specialist modules, to be selected by yourself based on your personal interests.

-Module 1 represents a step-wise progression through the physiological body systems of an athlete, or active individual, starting with an introduction to integrative and personalised thinking in a sporting context.
+Module 1 represents a step-wise progression through the physiological body systems of an athlete, or active individual, starting with an introduction to integrative and personalised thinking in a sport and exercise context.
 By focussing on the underpinning health of an athlete, this module creates the base layer of the CISN performance pyramid.

 Lecture content

-Each workshop focusses discussion around a case study from that week’s lecture, plus provides time for tutorial-style Q & As.
+Each tutorial focusses discussion around a case study from that week’s lecture, plus provides plenty of time for Q & As.
 Below is a list of case studies that are covered:

 Module assignment